 This chapter explains the rules for crediting Federal Student Aid (FSA) funds to the student’s account and making direct disbursements to the student or parent, as well as different types of disbursements including early and late disbursements.
-These rules apply to the Pell Grant, Teacher Education Assistance for College and Higher Education (TEACH) Grant, Iraq and Afghanistan Service Grant, Federal Supplemental Educational Opportunity (FSEOG) Grant, and Direct Loan programs.
+These rules apply to the Pell Grant, [no-lexicon]Teacher[/no-lexicon] Education Assistance for College and Higher Education (TEACH) Grant, Iraq and Afghanistan Service Grant, Federal Supplemental Educational Opportunity (FSEOG) Grant, and Direct Loan programs.
 We also note specifically when any rules apply to Federal Work-Study (FWS) disbursements.

 Notification of disbursement

 In general, there are two types of notifications a school must provide: (1) a general notification to parent Direct PLUS borrowers and all students receiving FSA funds, and (2) a notice when Direct Loan funds or TEACH Grant funds are credited to a student’s account.

 - 34 CFR 668.165(a)

 Student and parent authorizations

 A school must notify a student of the amount of funds the student and his or her parent can expect to receive from each FSA program, including FWS, and how and when those funds will be disbursed.
 This notification must be sent before any disbursements are made.
 If you are notifying the student of the next disbursement by email or other electronic means, you are encouraged to follow up on any electronic notice for which you receive an “undeliverable” message.